-The University cannot ask about the nature or extent of a person's disability to determine whether a person's animal qualifies as a service animal.
-However, when it is not readily apparent that a dog is a service animal, University representatives shall follow the procedures outlined in Section III below.
+Additionally, the University cannot ask about the nature or extent of a person's disability to determine whether a person's animal qualifies as a service animal.
+However, when it is not readily apparent that a dog is a service animal, University representatives shall follow the process outlined in Section IV, below.

-Individuals who wish to reside in University owned housing of any type with a service animal must follow the procedures set out in Section II.5.
+Individuals who wish to reside in University owned housing of any type with a service animal must follow the procedures set out in Section II.
+4 below.

-3. Miniature Horses
+2. Miniature Horses

 The University assesses requests for use of miniature horses by people with disabilities on a case-by-case basis.
-Student requests should be submitted to AES and employee requests should be submitted to Human Resources.
-Consistent with applicable laws, the University will engage in the interactive process to determine if the use of a miniature horse is a reasonable accommodation.
-The University will modify its policies to permit the use of a miniature horse by an individual with a disability throughout campus where reasonable taking into consideration the following: (1) whether the miniature horse is housebroken; (2) whether the miniature horse is under the owner's control; (3) the miniature horse's type, size, and weight; and (4) whether the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the University.
+Student requests should be submitted to Accessible Education Services and employee requests should be submitted to the Office of Human Resources.
+Consistent with applicable laws, the University will modify its policies to permit the use of a miniature horse by an individual with a disability throughout campus where reasonable, taking into consideration: (1) whether the miniature horse is housebroken; (2) whether the miniature horse is under the owner's control; (3) the miniature horse's type, size, and weight; and (4) whether the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the University.

 Miniature horses generally range in height from 24 inches to 34 inches measured to the shoulders and generally weigh between 70 and 100 pounds.

-Individuals who wish to bring a miniature horse as a service or support animal to any University owned residence and non-residence property must follow the procedures set out in Section II.4 and II.5.
+Individuals who wish to bring a miniature horse as a service or support animal to any University owned residence and non-residence property must follow the procedures set out in section II.
+4 below.

-4. Support Animals
+3. Support Animals

 As a general rule, support animals are excluded from all general campus residence and nonresidence buildings unless the University has provided prior approval for a support animal to be in University residence and/or non-residence buildings.
-In determining whether a support animal will be allowed in University residence and/or non-residence property, the University will utilize the reasonable accommodation process explained in the University's Policy on Disability and Accessibility.
+In determining whether a support animal will be allowed in University residence and/or non-residence property, the University will utilize the reasonable accommodation interactive process explained in the University's Policy on Disability and Accessibility.

-Individuals who wish to be accompanied by a support animal in University-owned residence and/or non-residence property must follow the procedures set out in Section II.5.
+Individuals who wish to be accompanied by a support animal in University owned residence and non-residence property must follow the procedures set out in Section II.
+4 below.
 This will initiate the University's reasonable accommodation interactive process.

-5. Required Process
+4. Required Process

-If a student, employee, or other individual requires to have a service animal live in University-owned property or to have a support animal in any University residence or nonresidence building, students must notify AES (for on- campus housing in residence halls) and employees must notify Human Resources (for on-campus housing in residence halls or nonresidence hall University-owned housing) of their request.
+If a student, employee, or other individual wishes to have a service animal live in Universityowned property or to have a support animal in any University residence or non-residence building, the individual must notify the Office of Residence Life (for on- campus housing in residence halls) or the Physical Plant (for non-residence hall University-owned housing) of his/her request.